Francis Nixon (bishop): Artist and photographer

-Like his father, Nixon practised painting; his sketchbook containing drawings and paintings of Tasmanian scenes is at the State Library of New South Wales.
+Like his father, Nixon was a painter.
 Early photographer Louisa Anne Meredith is remembered by John Watt Beattie in the 1880s showing him the "many specimens of both her own and the Bishop Nixon's photographic work in those early days of the very black art," and that she had been "instrumental in having the last remnant of the Tasmanian Aboriginals photographed for the purposes of science;" in March 1858, Nixon had made portraits of nine individuals belonging to the Oyster Cove group, photographs which remained relatively obscure until Beattie reproduced copies of them for the tourist industry, using his own name.